-- Overview - GEOG 432 is a required course for the Bachelor of Arts in Energy Sustainability and Policy (ESP) online degree program, geared towards students who are able to study only part-time and at a distance.
+- Overview - GEOG 432 is a required course for both the Bachelor of Arts and Bachelor of Science in Energy Sustainability and Policy (ESP) online degree programs, geared towards students who are able to study only part-time and at a distance.
 GEOG 432 provides students with an in-depth exploration of energy policy development, implementation, and assessment at multiple governmental and corporate scales.
 The course utilizes contemporary real-world problems and actions to provide students context for the drivers, frameworks, and assumptions of energy and climate policy.
 Students will undertake a semester-long project to apply the concepts mastered in weekly lessons in a bigger picture setting..

 - Learning Environment - This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.
 For the participation component in this course, we'll be using the Discussion Forums in Canvas.